 Things changed when he left the Spanish side for Germany and Bayern Munich.
 The official club training gear came out as Guardiola switched it up.
 Now, he’s gone full circle and the Spaniard seems to switch his dress sense up as much as he changes his attacking lineup.
 There are now jumpers, scarves, and coats aplenty and he even had the audacity to show up in a full-length cardigan back in December 2018.

 Why wear any other colour when you can just wear black?
 Diego Simeone takes this to heart when he picks out his matchday attire.
 The Atletico Madrid boss was a no-nonsense player and that extends to his managerial dress sense.
-The Argentine is never not wearing a two-piece black suit complete with black shirt and tie.
+The Argentine is not wearing a two-piece black suit complete with a black shirt and tie.
 He wouldn’t have to do much work if he were to attend a post-match funeral either.
 Win-win.

 The manager of the German national team is well-known for his dress sense.
 Joachim Loew has been in charge of his national side since way back in 2006 and always seems to have dressed the part.
 Whether he’s adding an oversized scarf to a simple two-piece suit or going casual with the sleeves rolled up on a formal shirt, Loew always makes an effort.